Skip to main content

 }

 which provides the modules-check task.
-Finally run it:

 ./gradlew -Pmodules-check.outputFile=/tmp/results.md modules-check